jgnewman/lyriql/README.md

 You'll need to make sure there is a single route on the server allocated to HarkerQL queries.
 By convention, we normally use `//your-url.com/harkerql`.

 You _don't_ need special handlers for all the possible REST request types since everything you want to happen is specified in your query text.
-Instead, we normally just default to intercepting the POST method.
+Instead, we normally just default to intercepting the GET or POST method.
+In fact, if you use the Express middleware, it only allows GET and POST.

 So go ahead and fire off your query to the server using whatever tool you want: